-Heat pumps are the most efficient way to generate heat from electricity; they have an important role to play in the transition to net zero, particularly in the residential sector where traditionally their market penetration has been low in the UK, although they are common in other countries.
+Heat pumps are usually the most efficient way to generate heat from electricity; they have an important role to play in the transition to net zero, particularly in the residential homes.
+Whilst not traditionally common in the UK, they are widespread in other countries, including keeping homes warm across Northern Europe.
+With new builds, it may be worth considering the option of ground source heat pumps, at a new build stage this can be a cost-effective option as it can be worked into the build costs.

 TOP 10 MYTH BUSTING FACTS

-• Myth 1: “Can Heat Pumps only be installed in new build?”
+- Myth 1: “Can Heat Pumps only be installed in new build?”

 No. Heat pumps can be installed into any property type and can be fitted into older buildings that are traditionally considered harder to heat.

 Heat Pump Installers will consider the property, its occupants and lifestyles, to find the right heat pump system for you.
-Considering other factors may help you get the desired end results of an effective, efficient and low carbon heating system.
-These can include insulation upgrades, changes to radiators and pipework, positioning the heat pump outside your property, hot water cylinder or a particular type of heat pump set-up.
+Considering other factors may help you get the desired end result of an effective, efficient and low carbon heating system.
+These can include insulation upgrades, changes to radiators and pipework, the positioning of the heat pump outside your property, hot water cylinder or a particular type of heat pump set-up.

-• Myth 2: “Are Heat Pumps only to be used for heating rooms and not water?”
+- Myth 2: “Are Heat Pumps only to be used for heating rooms and not water?”

 The most common type of heat pump in the UK is an air-to-water heat pump.
 They absorb heat from the outside air and transfer this heat to water.
 The system distributes heat via a wet central heating system so providing heat to radiators, or underfloor heating, as well as to a cylinder for hot water.